etotolo/blog_academic/content/publication/blacknbox informality.md

 +++
-title = "Exploring the Black-Box of Economic Informality Social Networks and Institutional Change among Micro and Small Enterprises in Nairobi, Kenya" date = 2013-11-01T00:00:00 draft = false
+title = "Exploring the Black-Box of Economic Informality: Social Networks and Institutional Change among Micro and Small Enterprises in Nairobi, Kenya" date = 2013-11-01T00:00:00 draft = false